 In short, processor selection is subject to the performance you require.

-What does RAM stands for?
+What does RAM stand for?
 RAM stands for Random Access Memory, which is a form of temporary memory for your laptop.
 So, if you run a lot of apps at a time, you need more RAM.
 Standard laptops come with 4 GB of RAM while the portable ones may go down to 2 GB.
 On the other hand, if we take the case of performance-based laptops like MacBook Pro, you will find around 8 GB of RAM or higher.
-The best part is that many laptops come with an additional RAM slot to attach a external RAM.
+The best part is that many laptops come with an additional RAM slot to attach an external RAM.
 If you find the existing RAM to be not-so-sufficient, you can simply upgrade it ro external RAM that is aslo called a usable RAM.

 Conclusively, RAM is a factor that determines your system speed, multi-tasking, and performance at once.
 That is, if you use a lot of Google Chrome tabs at once, it’s necessary to have around 8 GB of RAM.

 7. Storage Space

 Storage isn’t just about storage space.
 Laptops come with varying types of storage spaces.
 In most cases, you come across Hard Disk Drive storage, which is the traditional form.
 It offers standard speed, performance and durability.
 However, in the recent times, manufacturers have started using Solid State Drives for storage.

 When compared to HDD, these are very performance-friendly and reliable.
 For instance, SSD storage is less vulnerable to physical damages and all.
 Also, it happens to have a positive impact on booting time and system performance.
 So, depending on the preference, you can pick one from the SSD vs HDD duo.